Lucifer0x17/GST-Project/readme.md

 ##### I lost my original file so I was bit dissapointed.
 But few days ago I found this incomplete copy of my project.
 Right

 ##### now I am unable to rectify it.
-But I will do that in near future and if any one wants to feel free to contact.
+But I will do that in near future and if any one wants to contribute feel free to contact.